ccprogwarrior/ccprog1/1 Expressions/🌗AverageOf3Integers.md

 # Average of 3 Integers
-Write a program that computes the average of 3 integers
+Write a program that computes the average of 3 hardcoded integers

+val1=1

+val2=2

+val3=3

 <details>